BrightEdgeeServices/GitIt/docs/source/conventions.rst

 Conventions
 ===========

-This document explains conventions and other importnt structural information.
+This document explains conventions and other important structural information.

 -------------
 74 Char Limit